Overview

 Use your cup to measure out 1 cup of flour and 2 cups of soil into your bowl.
 Add about a quarter of a cup of seeds.
 If you only have a small amount of seeds, see step 6.

-You can make more or less of this mixture depending on how much of each material you have, you just need to remember the ratios of 1 part of flour to 2 parts of compost and a quarter part of seeds plus 1 part of water.
+You can make more or less of this mixture depending on how much of each material you have, they just need to be in the ratio:

 Step 3